jdpaquette/jdpaquette.github.io/README.md

 - [Coursera](https://www.coursera.org/) This will be for Google Certifications and Data Science.
 - [Maven Analytics](https://app.mavenanalytics.io/) Possibly utilize this site for Data Analytics / Science training.

+### Day 21 /22

+Been slacking a lot over the last couple of days.
+We moved the RV from Myrtle Beach, S.C. to Fair Play, S.C. yesterday and were experiencing a lot of issues along the way.
+Had some hook-up issues, ran out of gas on the highway, and one of our slides is not moving out straigth.
+Looked online for ways to get it fixed.
+WIll have to tray some more tomorrow.

 ### Day 20

 I am now on Day Eight of the 100 Days of Python course.
 On day eight, I created three files.
 There was a "Love Calculator", "Caesar Cipher", and "Life in Weeks".
 This is still an interesting program to me as we are learning Python by building apps.